Conscription in the United States: Vietnam War

-Many early rank-and-file anti-conscription protesters had been allied with the National Committee for a SANE Nuclear Policy.
+Many early rank-and-file anti-conscription protesters had been allied with the National Committee for a Sane Nuclear Policy.
 The signing in 1963 of the Limited Nuclear Test Ban Treaty left them free to focus on other issues.
 Syndicated cartoonist Al Capp portrayed them as S.W.I.N.E.
 (Students Wildly Indignant About Nearly Everything).
-The catalyst for protest reconnection was the 1964 Gulf of Tonkin Resolution.
+Protest activity increased after the 1964 Gulf of Tonkin Resolution.